Panel List and Descriptions

 Culture Conflict & Mediation

-The panelists will discuss the role culture plays in mediating disputes and how to stay alive to cultural nuances that can impact resolution.
+The panel will feature discussions about the role culture plays in mediating disputes and how to stay aware of cultural nuances that can impact resolution.
 The panelists will discuss the unique challenges of mediating disputes involving South Asian parties and offer strategies on how to reach a resolution despite these challenges.
 Panelists will include Shirish Gupta, Mediator and Arbitrator with JAMS, as moderator; Kamaljit Kaur Lehal, Principal at Lehal Law Corporation; Anita K. Atwal, Lawyer at HHBG Lawyers; Supti Bhattacharya, Partner at Hill Wallack LLP; and Parag Shah, Principal at Shah Law Firm and Pro Hac Judge to the City of Atlanta Municipal Court.

 Building Your Best IP Portfolio: How to Maximize Value on IP Spend